ToxicK1dd/ObjectOrientedCheatSheet/README.md

   - **Facade**: *Provides a simplified interface to a complex subsystem, making it easier to use and understand.*
   - **Proxy**: *Provides a surrogate or placeholder for another object to control access to it.*

-### Best Practices
-Best practices are guidelines and techniques that have been recognized as effective for software development.\
-They help improve code quality, maintainability, and collaboration among developers.

-- **Abbreviations**: *Use commonly accepted abbreviations to keep names concise, but avoid excessive abbreviations that may reduce clarity.
-Example: `maxValue`, `btnSubmit`, `isValid`.*
-- **Meaningful Names**: *Choose descriptive names that accurately reflect the purpose or functionality of the element.
-Use self-explanatory names that make the code easier to understand.
-Example: `customerName`, `calculateTotalPrice`.*
-- **Consistency**: *Follow consistent naming conventions throughout your codebase to maintain readability and reduce confusion.
-Consistency within a project or team is crucial for collaboration.*
-- **Folder/Project Structure**: *Organize code files and resources in a logical and consistent manner to enhance readability and maintainability.*
-- **Triple A (Unit Testing)**: *Arrange, Act, Assert (AAA) is a pattern for organizing unit tests into three sections: setup, execution, and verification.*
-- **Avoid Premature Optimization**: *Focus on writing clean and functional code first before optimizing for performance.
-Premature optimization can lead to complex and harder-to-maintain code.*
-- **Version Control**: *Utilize a version control system (e.g., Git) to track and manage code changes, collaborate with other developers, and maintain a history of project revisions.*
-- **Code Review**: *Conduct code reviews to ensure code quality, catch bugs, and share knowledge among team members.
-Reviewing code can lead to better code consistency and improved overall quality.*
-- **Documentation**: *Write clear and concise documentation to explain the purpose, behavior, and usage of your code.
-Good documentation helps other developers understand and work with your code more effectively.*
-- **Error Handling**: *Implement proper error handling and exception management to gracefully handle errors and prevent crashes or unexpected behavior in your application.*
-- **Performance Optimization**: *Identify and optimize performance bottlenecks in your code to improve the overall performance and responsiveness of your application.*

-#### Naming Conventions
-Naming conventions provide guidelines for naming variables, functions, classes, and other elements in your codebase.\
-Consistent and meaningful naming conventions enhance code readability and maintainability.

-- **Pascal Casing**: *Capitalizes the first letter of each word in a compound word or phrase, without using underscores or spaces.
-Example: `MyVariableName`, `CalculateTotalAmount`.*
-- **Camel Casing**: *Capitalizes the first letter of each word except the first one, with no spaces or underscores.
-Example: `myVariableName`, `calculateTotalAmount`.*
-- **Snake Case**: *Uses lowercase letters and underscores between words.
-Example: `my_variable_name`, `calculate_total_amount`.*
-- **Hungarian Notation**: *Prefixes variable names with a type indicator to denote the variable's data type.
-Example: `strFirstName` for a string variable or `bIsEnabled` for a boolean variable.*
-- **Verb-Noun Naming**: *Use verbs to represent actions and nouns to represent entities or objects.
-This convention helps clarify the purpose and behavior of the elements.
-Example: `getUserInfo`, `calculateTotalPrice`.*
-- **Domain-Specific Naming**: *Use names specific to the problem domain you are working in.
-This makes the code more expressive and understandable within the context of the application.
-Example: `orderTotal`, `customerAddress`.*
-- **Singular vs. Plural**: *Choose between singular and plural forms based on the nature of the entity being represented.
-Use singular form for individual instances and plural form for collections.
-Example: `car`, `cars`.*
-- **Boolean Prefixes**: *When naming boolean variables or properties, consider using prefixes like "is," "has," or "should" to indicate their boolean nature.
-Example: `isAvailable`, `shouldProcess`, `hasPermission`.*
-- **Constants**: *Use uppercase letters and underscores to represent constants.
-This convention helps distinguish them from regular variables.
-Example: `MAX_VALUE`, `DEFAULT_TIMEOUT`.*

 ---

 #### Buzzwords